jjloomis/soundslides-basics/glossary.md

 ## keeper-pics folder

-Folder of JPG files that you intend to use in your Soundslides project.
+Folder of JPG files that you will use to create your Soundslides project.

 ## MP3